-- Student organizations must have a well-developed plan for h. continued funding.
+- All student organizations must demonstrate support for the educational mission, identity, values, outcomes, and Community Covenant of Messiah University.
+When reviewing organizations and determining if an organization should be recognized, the University's mission and identity, as well as the university-wide educational objectives, will be compared to the stated mission, goals, and objectives of the petitioning organization. - b.
+Student organizations must have a well-developed plan for continued funding.
 There are four primary funding sources: - Student Government Association (SGA) allocations (only if SGA grants the organization chartership and the SGA Finance Committee approves the organization's budget).
 Please note this is not available within the first year of recognition. - Fundraising efforts by the organization (only if there is adherence to University fundraising guidelines). - Funds from budgeted University departments who are iii. cooperating with and/or are supportive of the activities being carried out by an organization. - Tax-deductible donations can happen indirectly by means of a gift registered to the program of a cooperating department existing within the University's operating budget. - Student organizations must demonstrate that they are providing a c. new opportunity for the University community.
 Every effort will be made to limit the number of organizations that have identical or very similar objectives.
 University departments that have similar goals and objectives must support and affirm the goals of the proposed student organization (e.g., Philosophy Club and Department of Philosophy; touring choirs and the Department of Music). - d.
 Organizations must provide evidence that there is ample student interest to support the organization. - Student organizations must demonstrate that they have the e. support of an advisor.
 This person must be a full-time Messiah University educator with experience or expertise aligning with the club's mission.
-An employee with expertise in the club's mission who is not a full-time educator may also serve as a club's advisor instead, pending CEC approval. - f.
+An employee with expertise in the club's mission who is not a full-time educator may also serve as a club's advisor instead, pending Cocurricular Education Council approval. - f.
 Student organizations that exist primarily for the purpose of Christian fellowship, teaching, worship and/or theological exploration are required to initiate and maintain communication with the Campus Ministries Office.
-This includes securing the support of Campus Ministries for their proposed organization. - Student organizations that exist primarily for the purpose of g. athletic competition against non-Messiah University opponents are required to work with the Office of Student Engagement and Athletics administrative staff to regularly complete requirements.
+This includes securing the support of Campus Ministries for their proposed organization.

-h.
+- g.
+Student organizations that exist primarily for the purpose of athletic competition against non-Messiah University opponents are required to work with the Office of Student Engagement and Athletics administrative staff to regularly complete requirements. - h.
 New student organizations for which the proposed primary purpose is community service, missions, or support of external non-profit organizations (i.e. fundraising, campus chapters, etc.) are required to submit a letter of recommendation from the Agape Center for Local and Global Engagement.